colenocks/carbon-intellisense/docs/local_testing.md

 ## Configuration (Optional)

-Open Settings (Cmd+, on macOS) and search for "Carbon IntelliSense":
+Open Settings (Cmd+, on macOS) and search for "Carbon CSS IntelliSense":

 - **Theme:** Change from white to g10, g90, or g100
 - **Show Computed Values:** Toggle to hide/show pixel equivalents